mudita/mudita-center/quickstart.md

 ### How to get logs from the built application

-Logs are saved in file logs catalog.
+Logs are saved in file logs folder.
 The file format is `mc-YYYY-MM-DD`.

 - Windows: `C:\Users\<username>\AppData\Roaming\@mudita\mudita-center\logs`
 - Linux: `~/.config/@mudita/mudita-center/logs`